Data-driven quantification of model-form uncertainty in Reynolds-averaged simulations of wind farms: Introduction

-Nowadays, the data-driven models along with machine learning (ML) techniques are being extensively utilized in fluid-mechanics-related problems \cite{duraisamy2019turbulence,Brunton2020}.
-Although the interpretability and generalizability of data-driven models are among the most challenging issues, these models can reduce the need for computationally expensive physics-based models \cite{legaard2021,Brunton2022}.
-Several studies are using ML techniques, specifically deep learning tools, for predicting fluid-mechanics-related problems by utilizing mid- and high-fidelity data from RANS and LES (or direct numerical) simulations, e.g., flow over periodic hill \cite{xiao2020flows, schmelzer2020discovery,li2022data}, wall mounted cube \cite{ling2016machine}, backward-facing step \cite{kaandorp2020data}, duct flow \cite{wu2018physics, wang2017comprehensive, ling2015evaluation,jiang2021interpretable}, RANS correction \cite{steiner2020data, luan2020influence}, flow with system rotation \cite{huang2021bayesian}, and wind-farm modeling \cite{ti2020wake,Zhang2022,Park2019}, among others.
-For more information, see, e.g., reviews of Refs. \cite{duraisamy2021perspectives, durbin2018some, zehtab2022} and references therein.
+Nowadays, the data-driven models along with machine learning (ML) techniques are being extensively utilized in fluid-mechanics-related problems.
+Practical methods for creating a mapping between large data-sets and QoIs are provided by ML which can be used as a standalone tool for supervised or unsupervised learning, or it can be combined with other models (e.g., statistical inference), to offer $a$ $posteriori$ corrections \cite{duraisamy2019turbulence,Brunton2020,tracey2013application,duraisamy2015new,singh2017machine}.
+Although the interpretability and generalizability of data-driven models are among the most challenging issues, these models can reduce the need for computationally expensive physics-based models \cite{legaard2021,Brunton2022,vinuesa2022enhancing}.
+Several studies are using ML techniques, specifically deep learning tools, for predicting fluid-mechanics-related problems by utilizing mid- and high-fidelity data from RANS simulations and LESs (or direct numerical simulations), e.g., flow over periodic hill \cite{xiao2020flows, schmelzer2020discovery,li2022data}, wall mounted cube \cite{ling2016machine}, backward-facing step \cite{kaandorp2020data}, duct flow \cite{wu2018physics, wang2017comprehensive, ling2015evaluation,jiang2021interpretable}, RANS correction \cite{steiner2020data, luan2020influence}, flow with system rotation \cite{huang2021bayesian}, and wind-farm flow modeling \cite{ti2020wake, ali2021cluster, ali2021clustering}, among others.
+For more information, see, e.g., reviews of Refs. \cite{duraisamy2021perspectives, durbin2018some, zehtab2022, ahmed2021closures} and references therein.
 A few examples of the ML-assisted studies include direct prediction of the Reynolds stress \cite{geneva2019quantifying}, and estimation of the Reynolds stress and eddy-viscosity discrepancies between low and high-fidelity approaches \cite{ling2015evaluation}.
-Turning to the UQ analysis, Heyse et al. \cite{heyse2021estimating} quantified uncertainty in RANS modeling the flow over a wavy wall via the eigenvalue perturbation by utilizing the random forest algorithm.
+Turning to the UQ analysis, Heyse et al. \cite{heyse2021estimating} quantified uncertainty in RANS modeling of the flow over a wavy wall via the eigenvalue perturbation by utilizing the random forest (RF) algorithm.
 They used $a$ $priori$ determined local perturbation value based on the distance between the RANS and LES results on a barycentric map, yet perturbing the eigenvalues toward all turbulence limiting states.